 1. They want up-front payments.

 If a company, broker or consultant demands an up-front payment, then walk away – or better yet: RUN!
-There is absolutely no way that you should pay a penny to have your application processed or evaluated, or for any other services credit checks, registration fees, and so on.
+There is no reason that you should pay a penny to have your application processed or evaluated, or for any other services credit checks, registration fees, and so on.

 2. They don’t have an actual office you can visit.